alanderex/The-Learning-Machine/logs/Hackathon_230120.md

 ## Hackathon 23/01/2020

-## NB: Deadlines for prototypes is 17th of February
+## NB :) Deadlines for prototypes is 17th of February

 **Projects**:
 1 Learning Machine